Skip to Main Content

 • We have Madrone Trees on the CSUEB Hayward campus!

-• Madrone Tree has a rich orange-red bark that peels away on the mature wood, leaving a greenish, silvery appearance that has a satin sheen and smoothness.
+• Madrone Tree has a distinct rich orange-red bark that peels away on the mature wood, leaving a greenish, silvery appearance that has a satin sheen and smoothness

-• Even got the nickname “refrigerator tree” because when the wood is exposed, the tree feels colder than expected due to the bark constraining water
+• It has the nickname “refrigerator tree” because when the wood is exposed, the tree feels colder than expected due to the bark constraining water

 • Elderberry is edible and can be found in jams/wines/tea/more!